What are Traditional Foods?

 - In the same way, the book Cure Tooth Decay, talks about how these foods can improve oral health and even lead to improved oral health and remineralize cavities.

-- My recipe index contains many recipes that use these traditional ingredients and that contain beneficial fats for optimal health.
+- My recipe list contains many recipes that use these traditional ingredients and that contain beneficial fats for optimal health.

 - My “Food Rules” are my blueprint for helping kids adapt to and enjoy a healthier lifestyle.

 What is the biggest challenge you have with incorporating traditional foods like broth and sauerkraut in to your diet?
-What traditional food would you most like to try?
+What traditional food will you soon be trying?
 Share in the comments below!